 With these goals in mind, GP Strategies helped keep each element short and sweet, paying close attention to the length of videos and articles used while ensuring the overall layout was consistently concise and engaging.

-Mastercard saw a dramatic increase in employee engagement and alignment to the overall mission after just four months.
+Mastercard saw a dramatic increase in employee engagement and alignment to the overall mission after four months of their new hire onboarding program.

 According to post-program surveys, conducted after the first week and the fourth month of the employee’s hire date, 89 percent of respondents felt the “Welcome to Mastercard” pathway supported business learning, while 85 percent felt confident in their ability to contribute after four months.